cglorious/karl-rails-app/notes.md

 [x] As Hermione, I want to login so I can use my account.
 [x] As Hermione, I want to logout so I can I can protect my information.
 [ ] As Hermione, I want to be able to have an account that is unique to my email address.
-[ ] As Hermione, I want to have admin access so I can add a business.
+[ ] As Hermione, I want to have an admin account so I can add a business.
 [ ] As Ron, I want to use my Facebook credentials so I can sign in to the app easily.
 [x] As Ron, I want to have access to a navigation bar so I can view my profile, the homepage, and log out at anytime.

 ### My Profile
 [x] As Ron, I want to have access to view my reviews from my profile so I can remember restaurants I've visited.
 [x] As Ron, I want to view a page of local businesses so I can choose a restaurant to order my meal.
+[ ] As Ron, I want to edit my profile.
+[ ] As Myrtle, I want to delete my profile.

 ### Business, Reviews
 [x] As Harry, I want to view a restaurant's page so I can read reviews from other customers.
 [ ] As Harry, I want to determine a restaurant's average rating so I can decide whether I want to buy food from that restaurant.
 [x] As Harry, I want to add a review for a restaurant so I can provide a rating to help other customers make a meal decision.
 [x] As Harry, I want to access another person's reviews so I can see which restaurants they recommend.
+[ ] As Hagrid, I want to have admin access so I can add a business.
+[ ] As Hagrid, I want to edit my reviews.
+[ ] As Myrtle, I want to delete my reviews.

 ### Categories
 [ ] As Hagrid, I want to search for restaurants by category so I can choose which places serve breakfast.